pbatard/rufus/res/uefi/readme.txt

 The above means that, if booting an NTFS partition on an x86_32, x86_64 or ARM64 system, Secure Boot does not need to be disabled.

-The FAT partition was created on Debian GNU/Linux using the following commands dd if=/dev/zero of=uefi-ntfs.img bs=512 count=2048 mkfs.vfat -n UEFI_NTFS uefi-ntfs.img
+The FAT partition was created on Debian GNU/Linux using the following commands: dd if=/dev/zero of=uefi-ntfs.img bs=512 count=2048 chown 1000:100 uefi-ntfs.img
+  mkfs.vfat -n RUFUS_BOOT uefi-ntfs.img
+  mount -t vfat uefi-ntfs.img /mnt/hd -o rw,uid=1000,gid=100
-and then mounting the uefi-ntfs.img image and copying the relevant files.
+and then copying the relevant files.

 [1] https://github.com/pbatard/ntfs-3g
 [2] https://github.com/pbatard/efifs